SunTrust says ex-employee may have shared info on 1.5 million clients

 The company said it believes the information included names and account balances, but not personally identifiable information, such as social security numbers, account numbers, pins, user IDs, passwords or driver’s license numbers.

-The Atlanta, Georgia-based regional bank’s shares fell 2.95 pct to $65.05 in premarket trading.
+The Atlanta, Georgia-based regional bank’s shares fell 3.4 percent to $100.61 in early trading.

-Chief Executive Officer William Rogers said the bank discovered the attempt to download client information was made six to eight weeks ago.
+Chief Executive Officer William Rogers said the attempt to download client information was made six to eight weeks ago.

 “We began our own internal investigation and through that process, approximately 6 to 8 weeks ago, we discovered that the former employee attempted to download client information,” Rogers said in a post-earnings conference call.